Blade-Labs/blade-web3.js/README.md

 ```

 ### Getting a transaction receipt:
 ```
 import { TransactionReceiptQuery } from '@hashgraph/sdk';

 const result = await bladeSigner.sendRequest( new TransactionReceiptQuery({transactionId:transactionId}));
 ```
+# License
+This repository is distributed under the terms of the Apache License (Version 2.0).
+See [LICENSE](LICENSE) for details.